jamesctucker/Fantastic-Front-End-Toolbox/README.md

 ## Illustrations

+"Wow!
+That stock photo really drew me into the story of your website/app/business," said no one ever.
+If you want to capture your audience's attention(and apparently, [you have ten seconds to do so](http://overit.com/blog/illustration-benefits)), you'll need striking, authentic imagery and illustrations.

 * [IRA Design](https://iradesign.io/) - build your own illustrations with free pre-existing gradient images.
 * [Undraw](https://undraw.co/) - a constantly updated collection of beautiful, free SVG images that don't require attribution.